IhorSmyk/theme-switcher/README.md

-# theme-switcher for command project
+# theme-switcher for the command project